 - Torsten Küllig, Press Spokesman FREIE WÄHLER Kreisverband Dresden

-- Markus Weinberg, director of "The Mission Lifeline"
+- Markus Weinberg, director of "The Mission of the Lifeline"

 - Claus-Peter Reisch, captain of the sea rescue ship "Lifeline"

-Born in Dresden in 1983, he studied political science, modern and contemporary history, sociology and travelled around the world as a racing cyclist.
-Today Markus Weinberg works as a freelance editor, video journalist and documentary filmmaker.
+Born in Dresden in 1983, Markus Weinberg studied political science, modern and contemporary history, sociology and travelled around the world as a racing cyclist.
+Today he works as a freelance editor, video journalist and documentary filmmaker.